Anaheim Stuffed Peppers

 This is a simple, quick dish to accompany any entree where a Mexican flare is needed.
 It's quick but looks like one of those dishes you'd spend a lot of time making.

 People sometimes confuse Anaheim peppers with Poblanos.
 They are both from the chili pepper family, but with decidedly different characteristics.
-Poblano peppers are darker in color and have more of a bell pepper body shape, whereas Anaheim peppers are more slender.
+Poblano peppers are deep, dark green in color and have more of a bell pepper body shape, whereas Anaheim peppers are more slender and a brighter yellow-green.
 When you buy a can of "Green Chilies," you are generally getting Anaheim peppers.

 Either would work in this recipe and the recipe would be unchanged except you might have to lift your quantity of ingredients if you use Poblano peppers because of its larger cavity.